accessibility-exchange/platform/README.md

     APP_ENV=local
     ```

-4. Build you applicate container that will be used to generate keys:
+4. Build you application container that will be used to generate keys:

     ```bash
     docker compose -f docker-compose.local.yml build platform.test